 Feed your friend.
-Make sure you have treats, water and sunscreen for your dog when you are out for a long time.
+Make sure you have treats, water, and sunscreen for your dog when you are out for a long time.
 Chapstick is great for a puppy nose protector.
-And a final word on am important safety rule with your fur-friend.
+And a final word on an important safety rule with your fur-friend.

 Leave the leash behind.
 Do not use a leash to attach your dog to the board or to you.
-A leash can get tangled and create a unsafe situation for you both.
+A leash can get tangled and create an unsafe situation for you both.

-I encourage you to give paddling with your pet some consideration: with attention to a few basics points, it’s fun, easy and beneficial for you both.
-It can enhance your experience of each other and connection to the world around you.
+I encourage you to give paddling with your pet some consideration: with attention to a few basics points, it’s fun, easy, and beneficial for you both.
+It can enhance your experience of each other and your connection to the world around you.